×

 Generally speaking, the following may be some of the risk factors for tachycardia:

-• Ageing is one factor that may increase the chance of tachycardia-causing abnormal heart rhythms
+• Aging is one factor that may increase the chance of tachycardia-causing abnormal heart rhythms.

 • Blood clots that can result in a heart attack or stroke are one of the possible side effects of tachycardia.